emailbox/minimail_mobileapp/README.md

 1. Fork this repo (optional)
 1. Sign up for Adobe PhoneGap Build: http://build.phonegap.com/plans/free
 1. Create a new project in PhoneGap Build using your forked GitHub URL
-1. Build the project and download the Android build (must enable )
+1. Build the project and download the Android build

 ## Option 2: Build locally with Eclipse
 1. (coming soon)
 1. Follow the instructions at https://github.com/emailbox/minimail_mobileapp_full (coming soon)

 > **Note:** Push Notifications don't work when building locally

 ## Server-side
 By default the basic minimail server is used.
 If you want to run your own server:
 1. Register as an emailbox developer (https://getemailbox.com/first)
 1. Follow instructions at repo: https://github.com/emailbox/minimail_nodeserver
 1. Change the value for `minimail_server` in `creds.json` in the mobile app to use your server (usually on heroku).

 ## App Todos
 - switch to Require.js, Component, Browserify, etc. (easier plugins)